 Started in 1985, ACE is among the biggest international fitness certifying, training and teaching organizations, with over 50,000 certified professionals around the world.
-Granted ACE’s extensive, long-running involvement in fitness education, its certifications are some of the most highly recognized and regarded in the industry.
+Granted the organization’s extensive, long-running involvement in fitness education, its certifications are some of the most well-known in the industry.

 Their mission to promote a more healthy society by defining and encouraging proper exercise habits and regimens goes beyond the fitness sector.
 ACE makes accessible its industry expertise and objective viewpoint by presenting a variety of complimentary health and fitness advice to the general community and acts as an advisory committee and consumer advocate for all areas pertaining to fitness.